Personal appearance services (tattooist, hairdresser etc)

 Once a business is sold, the new owner is responsible for all outstanding requisitions and licensing fees that are owing, so it is highly recommended to have a Health Search prior to settlement.

-When purchasing a personal appearance service, the proposed new registration holder must make an application to transfer the registration.
-In order to do this the Skin Penetration Registration form (PDF 120 KB) must be completed and submitted to council with the relevant fee.
+When purchasing a personal appearance business, the proposed new licence holder must make an application to transfer the registration using the Skin Penetration Registration form (PDF 120 KB) and submit to council with the relevant fee.

-- The Skin Penetration Licence application will be assessed by an EHO and the Skin Penetration Licence will be issued once approved
+The Skin Penetration Licence application will be assessed by an EHO and will be issued once approved

-Queensland Health have also produced a booklet on what businesses need to know (PDF 425 kb) about infection control for Personal Appearance Business.
+Queensland Health have also produced a booklet on what businesses need to know about infection control for Personal Appearance Business.